Winnie Byanyima: Professional career

-Following the completion of her training as an aeronautical engineer, Byanyima worked as a flight engineer for Uganda Airlines.
-When Yoweri Museveni started the 1981–1986 Ugandan Bush War, Byanyima left her job and joined the armed rebellion.
-Museveni and Byanyima had been raised together at the Byanyima household as children, with the Byanyima family paying for all Museveni's education and scholastic needs.
+Following her training as an aeronautical engineer, Byanyima worked as a flight engineer for Uganda Airlines.
+When Yoweri Museveni, Ugandan Presidents since 1986, started the 1981–1986 Ugandan Bush War, Byanyima left her job and joined the armed rebellion.
+Museveni and Byanyima had been raised together at the Byanyima household as children, with the Byanyima family paying for all of Museveni's education and scholastic needs.

 Museveni, Byanyima, and her husband Kizza Besigye were combatants in the National Resistance Army (NRA) during that war.
-Both Byanyima and her husband have since fallen out with the Ugandan president because of his repressive undemocratic rule despite his earlier stated convictions.
+Both Byanyima and her husband have since fallen out with President Museveni because of his repressive undemocratic rule despite his earlier stated convictions.

 After the NRA won that war, Byanyima served as Uganda's ambassador to France from 1989 until 1994.
 She then returned home and became an active participant in Ugandan politics.
 She served as a member of the Constituent Assembly that drafted the 1995 Ugandan Constitution.
 She then served two consecutive terms as a member of parliament, representing Mbarara Municipality from 1994 until 2004.
 She was then appointed director of the Directorate of Women, Gender and Development at the headquarters of the African Union in Addis Ababa, Ethiopia.
-She served in that capacity until she was appointed as director of the Gender Team in the Bureau for Development Policy at UNDP in November 2006.
+She served in that capacity until she was appointed director of the Gender Team in the Bureau for Development Policy at UNDP in November 2006.